amberframework/docs/guides/controllers/sessions.md

 ### How to use CSRF with Ajax

-To use CSRF with Aljax, simply call the `csrf_tag` helper inside your controller and return it as part of a JSON object:
+To use CSRF with Ajax, simply call the `csrf_tag` helper inside your controller and return it as part of a JSON object:

 ```ruby
 def my_action